 James breaks the news to Mrs Pumphrey (played by the late Dame Diana Rigg) that Tricki will be staying at Skeldale house with him in episode 4, so that he can get to the bottom of his ailments.
-This clip is filmed at Broughton Hall (the location for Mrs Pumphrey’s home) near Skipton in Yorkshire, where you’ll see the house’s beautiful gilt-tinged salon interiors in the scene.
+This clip is filmed at Broughton Hall (the location for Mrs Pumphrey’s home), where you’ll see the house’s beautiful gilt-tinged salon interiors in the scene.

 Episode 4 of All Creatures Great and Small is your last chance to see Dame Diana Rigg in the series.
-You can stream the series so far on My5 or catch up with the latest episode on Sundays at 6pm on Channel 5.
-You can catch the rest of the series on Tuesdays at 9pm on Channel 5.
+You can stream the series on My5.